Higor-Dinis/Elliptic/CONTRIBUTING.md

 - Include tests for new features or bug fixes.
 - Ensure all tests pass before submitting the pull request.

-We appreciate your contributions and thank you for improving Eliptic!
+We appreciate your contributions and thank you for improving Elliptic!